 Try to work out a budget before you move out and get your first place.
 Plan how to pay for your rent including one month's rent in advance and a deposit.

 You may be able to claim housing benefit to help you pay for some or all of your housing costs if you are:

 - in limited circumstances, a student

+A single-room rate for most young people claiming housing benefit applies until you reach the age of 35.
 There are exceptions for young people with disabilities and care leavers.

 Find out more about claiming housing benefit.

 You may be able to get a budgeting loan for household essentials if either you or your partner have been on income support or income-based jobseeker's allowance for at least 26 weeks.

 Your local council may have a rent deposit or bond guarantee scheme to help with the tenancy deposit for your new home.

 Try to pay your rent on time.
 If you fall behind, your landlord could take steps to evict you and can ask for a court order to make you pay back what you owe.

 If you do get into rent arrears, it may be possible to sort things out.
 The sooner you take action the better.
 You may be able to negotiate a payment plan with your landlord so that you can pay off the arrears gradually.